 Emerald cut diamonds are step cut, and in the cutting process, less rough diamond is wasted.
 Emerald cuts cost less per carat weight when compared to cushion cut.
 Even though cushion cuts cost about 25% less than round cuts, they are still costlier than emerald cuts.

-If you want a diamond that fits your tight budget, you could always go for emerald cut.
+If you want a diamond that fits your tight budget, you could always go for emerald cut and lab grown diamond ring.

 The multiple advantages of emerald cut and lower price range increase the attractiveness of the option.